Skelmis/Discord-Anti-Spam/docs/modules/migrating.rst

 - `user_` -> `member_`

-- When failing to send a message, it now sends it to the guild log channelS
+- When failing to send a message, it now sends it to the guild log channels

+- Some type param's are now enums.
+See :py:class:`IgnoreType` and :py:class:`ResetType`

+- :py:method:`AntiSpamHandler.propagate` now returns :py:class:`CorePayload` instead of a dict

+- Some misc methods on the handler have signature changes